 How to Get Rid of Boxelder Bugs

 If you have discovered an infestation of boxelder bugs, you want to get rid of them quickly.
-The best way to do this is to fix holes in door and window screens.
+One of the best ways how to get rid of boxelder bugs permanently is to fix holes in door and window screens.

 In addition, use a quality silicone-based caulk to seal crevices and cracks in walls.
 Apply a layer of caulk made from silicone and latex along all outside entrances and door sweeps.

-If the boxelder bugs are inside a building or home you should not try to kill them in voids of the walls.
-The reason is because deceased bodies of insects are attractive to dermestid beetles, also called carpet and larder beetles.
+If these boxelder beetles, the black and orange insects, are inside a building or home you should not try to kill them in voids of the walls.
+The reason is that deceased bodies of insects are attracted to dermestid beetles, also called carpet and larder beetles.

 After vacuuming up all bugs you see, use a sealant such as silicone caulk to seal potential entry points.
 To avert new infestations one should seal off door frames, window pulleys, baseboards, window frames, etcetera.